Endoscopic Sinus Exam

 An endoscopic sinus exam may be used if:

-The diagnosis of sinusitis is still in doubt after performing X-rays or a CT scan.
+- The diagnosis of sinusitis is still in doubt after a CT or MRI scan is performed.

 Bones and soft tissues appear normal.